Jacobs Well

 What is the workforce participation rate in the suburb of Jacobs Well?

-The workforce participation rate in the suburb of Jacobs Well is 68.2%, which represents the proportion of working-age residents who are either employed or actively seeking work.
+The workforce participation rate in the suburb of Jacobs Well is 68.4%, which represents the proportion of working-age residents who are either employed or actively seeking work.
 This healthy participation rate reflects good employment opportunities and workforce engagement.
-The local rate leading the Rest of Qld average of 59.1%, indicating stronger workforce attachment in the local area.
+The local rate leading the Rest of Qld average of 65.7%, showing similar workforce dynamics to the broader region.

 Which industries are over-represented in the suburb of Jacobs Well's employment market?